00xk0uR1i/k0URI/README.md

 ![df4v9ti-4f84e8e7-8d13-4d91-a241-664c58132d50](https://github.com/user-attachments/assets/3eeadcaf-7c76-46cc-b49a-3d7c8e6f66c6)

-# WP Exploit Scanner is a multi-functional tool for scanning, detecting, and exploiting vulnerabilities in WordPress websites.
+# WPExploitScanner is a multi tool for scanning, detecting, and exploiting vulnerabilities in WordPress websites.
 It integrates multiple features such as Shodan and ZoomEye queries, Nuclei scanning, and auto-exploitation.
 Additionally, it allows users to import custom Python exploit scripts for dynamic execution.
 ## Features
 1. WordPress Vulnerability Scanning: Detect vulnerabilities in WordPress sites using APIs and known methods.
 2. Shodan Integration: Search for WordPress-related systems using the Shodan API.